Euthydemus/Euthydemus.github.io/_posts/2019-04-03-organizational-theory.md

 incentivizes infighting in the lower ranks.
 The fundamental problem is that survivorship bias is not a substitute for meritocracy, a point that Jack noticed much too late: "in private, Welch places most of the blame for the company’s problems on his hand-picked successor.
 Welch is said to believe that Immelt did not have the chops to run the company’s core businesses..."
-(Schwartz &amp; Gasparino, 2018).
+(Schwartz &amp; Gasparino, 2018), which is not a claim that Welch is allowed to retroactively make about his hand-picked successor.

-To put it another way, Totalitarians never do a good job of succession planning.
+Welch's chronic, caustic meritocracy resulted in there being nobody able to replace him when the time came.
+There may be multiple reasons for this--Welch's GE was an incoherent conglomorate mess regardless of its stock valuation or anybody's ability to maintain it, for example--but Jack's leadership style was consistent through his tenure, his selection of successor, and his handoff.

 Looking for alternatives, Simon Sinek, skilled remixer of historical knowledge, explains that sacrifice is a necessary component of leadership<label for="sn-to-teach" class="margin-toggle sidenote-number"></label>